mszegedy/plea/story/ch-7.md

 "Well," he said, "Good job, but, like I said, we don't have electricity."

 "But, aren't we rich?" asked Artemis. "_And_ we know Saffron, an actual electrician.
 We should hire them to wire the house up.
-We could install a phone line, maybe even get a computer---"
+We could install a phone line, maybe even get a computer—"

 "Sorry, um, what's a computer?" asked Sofia innocently.